Personal Property Coverage: Protecting Your Belongings at Home & Away

 • Your laptop claim would be subject to that $15,000 cap, your deductible, and any applicable sublimits for electronics.

+Keep in mind that theft from off-premises locations like vehicles and hotel rooms is covered, but the same category sublimits still apply (jewelry, firearms, business property, and so on).
 If you're a frequent traveler or regularly transport valuable items, consider increasing your off-premises limit or scheduling high-value items separately for full worldwide protection.
-If you own a condo, your HO-6 policy has similar off-premises provisions worth reviewing.

 Smart Savings Made Simple!